glue-viz/glue/doc/index.rst

 Glue thus blurs the boundary between GUI-centric and code-centric data exploration.
-In addition, it is also possible to develop your own plugin packages for Glue that you can distribute to users, and you can also make use of the Glue framework in your own application to provide data linking capabilities.
+In addition, it is also possible to develop your own plugin packages for Glue that you can distribute to users separately, and you can also make use of the Glue framework in your own application to provide data linking capabilities.

 In the following sections, we cover the different ways of using Glue from the